qubicmio/rpc20-blog-post/README.md

-# The way to RPC 2.0 - Integration Layer Revamp
+# Integration Layer Revamp

 Since epoch 104 the Qubic integration layer has provided easy access to the Qubic network.
-It enables transactions to be sent, smart contracts to be queried, and information such as transaction and tick data to be provided.
+It enables transactions to be sent, smart contracts to be queried, and information like transaction and tick data to be provided.

 This layer is used by third-party applications such as explorers, wallets and exchanges.
-The advantage of this layer is that archived data is easily accessible, meaning users do not need to understand the network internals in detail or implement node communication.
+The advantage of this layer is that network data is easily accessible, meaning users do not need to understand the network internals in detail or implement node communication.

 However, the existing integration layer is reaching its limits, so we need to consider the future, particularly in terms of managing Qubics anticipated growth.
 This is why we started refactoring the integration layer at the beginning of this year.
-The outcome of these efforts is the new archiving solution in the integration layer (aka RPC 2.0 in popular wording).
+The outcome of these efforts is the new archiving solution in the integration layer (including a new API aka RPC 2.0).
 It is designed to support this expected future growth.

 This article aims to provide insight into the technical details of the new solution, as well as serving as documentation for those interested in operating an archive.
-While it may be of limited interest to regular end users, we hope it offers interesting insight into daily work that happens behind the scenes for them, too.
+While the details may be of limited interest to regular end users, we hope it offers useful insight into daily work that happens behind the scenes for them, too.

 ## Integration APIs

 The integration layer provides several different APIs.
 The most important ones are the live API and the archive API.

 The live API talks to the Qubic nodes directly and provides most current data.
-It fetches information like qu balances and asset information and allows to send transactions and query smart contracts.
+It fetches information like balances and asset information and allows to send transactions and query smart contracts.
 The nodes provide a current view onto the data for the current epoch.
+The live API will remain as is and is not affected by the changes.

 The data from the archive API instead provides archived data.
 The data gets collected from the nodes and finally stored in a database.
-Until recently all this was done by the qubic-archiver.
+This API will get replaced with the new archive's API.

 ## Original solution

 The original archive implementation ([qubic-archiver](https://github.com/qubic/go-archiver)) is a fast, monolithic, and specialized solution.
-It processes the data for every tick, validates it by using quorum data, stores it in an embedded database (pebble), and serves it via GRPC and rest-like endpoints.
+It processes the data for every tick, validates it by using quorum data, stores it in an embedded database (pebble), and serves it via grpc and rest-like endpoints.
 Redundancy is achieved by running several instances in different data centers in parallel.
 While this solution still works perfectly fine it is not future proof enough to handle the expected growth long term.

 To be sustainable long term certain challenges need to be solved.
 Some of the most important requirements are